-For example, a single column dashboard expands to fill the width of the web browser, and the gadgets within the column are resized accordingly.
-Floating gadgets, such as gadgets in a freeform layout, do not change their width or location on the dashboard when the browser size changes.
-Users can change the column width when the dashboard uses a two- or three-column layouts.
+For example, a single-column dashboard expands to fill the width of the web browser, and the gadgets within the column are resized accordingly.
+Floating gadgets, such as gadgets in a free form layout, do not change their width or location on the dashboard when the browser size changes.

+Users can change the column width when the dashboard uses a two- or three-column layout.

-Figure 2-13 shows default dashboard settings in Option-My dashboard.
+Figure 2-12 shows default dashboard settings in Option-My dashboard.